crystal-lang/crystal-book/guides/concurrency.md

 A fiber is an execution unit that is more lightweight than a thread.
 It's a small object that has an associated [stack](https://en.wikipedia.org/wiki/Call_stack) of 8MB, which is what is usually assigned to an operating system thread.

 Fibers, unlike threads, are cooperative.
 Threads are pre-emptive: the operating system might interrupt a thread at any time and start executing another one.
 A fiber must explicitly tell the Runtime Scheduler to switch to another fiber.
-For example if there's I/O to be wait, a fiber will tell the scheduler "Look, I have to wait for this I/O to be available, you continue executing other fibers and come back to me when that I/O is ready".
+For example if there's I/O to be waited on, a fiber will tell the scheduler "Look, I have to wait for this I/O to be available, you continue executing other fibers and come back to me when that I/O is ready".

 The advantage of being cooperative is that a lot of the overhead of doing a context switch (switching between threads) is gone.

 A Fiber is much more lightweight than a thread: even though it's assigned 8MB, it starts with a small stack of 4KB.

 On a 64-bit machine it lets us spawn millions and millions of fibers.
 In a 32-bit machine we can only spawn 512 fibers, which is not a lot.
-But because 32-bit machines are starting to be obsolete, we plan for the future, for now focusing more on 64-bit machines.
+But because 32-bit machines are starting to become obsolete, we'll bet on the future and focus more on 64-bit machines.

 ### The Runtime Scheduler